Carrie Underwood’s Husband Mike Fisher Shares Adorable Father’s Day Gift From 3-Year-Old Son Isaiah

 — Carrie Underwood UK (@CarrieU_UK) June 17, 2018

-Carrie and Mike’s first and only child also admitted that his favorite memory of his dad is “playing with a statue of Daddy”.
+Carrie and Mike’s first and only child also admitted that his favorite memory of his dad is “playing with a statue of Daddy.”

 As Inquisitr previously reported, Mike’s Father Day post came amid Carrie taking to her own Instagram account to share a sweet picture with her dad, Stephen Underwood.
 The photo Underwood shared showed him walking her down the aisle during her and Fisher’s wedding day in 2011.

-Carrie captioned the adorable photo using lyrics from the track “The Girl You Think I Am” frrm her 2015 album Storyteller.
+Carrie captioned the adorable photo using lyrics from the track “The Girl You Think I Am” from her 2015 album Storyteller.
 The song was inspired by her close relationship with her dad.

 The two Father’s Day posts from the happy couple and their son came shortly after Mike shared an equally sweet photo with his and Carrie’s son earlier this month where he revealed that he was teaching the youngster how to shoot a bow and arrow.